ontoligent/2019-bootcamp/README.md

 # 2019-bootcamp
-Materials for the 2019 July Resedential Bootcamp
+Materials for the 2019 July Residential Bootcamp

 ## WWWWWH
 * Who: Students entering the MSDS program and Instructors from UVA